Immigration and Naturalization Service, Justice, and Executive Office for Immigration Review, Justice.

 Good Cause Exception

 The Department's implementation of this final rule effective upon publication in the Federal Register is based upon the “good cause” exception found at 5 U.S.C.
 553(d)(3).
-By statute, all HRIFA principal adjustment applicants must file their applications before April 1, 2000.
-Immediate implementation of this final rule is necessary to ensure that HRIFA applicants are able to avail themselves of the modifications made in this final rule as soon as possible before the end of the application period.
+By statute, all NACARA adjustment applicants must file their applications before April 1, 2000.
+Immediate implementation of this final rule is necessary to ensure that NACARA applicants are able to avail themselves of the modifications made in this final rule as soon as possible before the end of the application period.
 Accordingly, delaying the effective date of this final rule for 30 days would be contrary to the public interest.

 Regulatory Flexibility Act